johnduva/StrideAnalysis/README.md

-The main (parent) script within this package ("StrideDetection_OG.m") was originally written by Dana Darmohray, Ana Machado, and Dennis Eckmeier within the Carey lab at Champalimaud Foundation.
+The main (parent) script within this package ("StrideDetection_OG.m") was originally written by the Carey lab at Champalimaud Foundation.
 The children scripts "StrideDetection_PlotOnTracks.m", "StrideDetection_X.m", and "StrideDetection_NewDataPoints.m" have been drastically altered by John D'Uva to handle the Wang Lab's sLEAP tracking data.
 John also added further gait analysis scripts including "avgStrideLength.m" and "swingVsStanceSecs.m."

 The contents of the original scripts can be found here: https://github.com/careylab/LocoMouse_AnalysisTools